March 9, 2015 | Los Angeles, California

 This is very bad news on top of already grief stricken families who are angry about the inept handling by Malaysia Airlines in the days, weeks and months after the crash, and the airline’s lack of transparency.
 Many families are also upset about the recent announcement by Malaysia government authorities classifying MH370 as an “accident” and that all passengers and crew were “presumed to have lost their lives.”
 Everyone wants to know what happened to the Boeing 777-200ER.

 The aviation lawyers at law firm of Baum Hedlund Aristei & Goldman are representing the families of many of the Chinese passengers aboard the ill-fated flight.
-The law firm’s lead aviation lawyer, senior partner Ronald L. M. Goldman, met with dozens of family members last year in Beijing.
+The law firm’s lead aviation lawyer, senior shareholder Ronald L. M. Goldman, met with dozens of family members last year in Beijing.
 Baum Hedlund is representing the families in a joint effort with two prestigious law firms in China.

 The firm says their clients are ready to confront the litigation phase of this tragedy as Malaysia Airlines has done little to help the families either in the form solid information about the disappearance of the flight or of monetary compensation.
 The airline offered each family $50,000 in June of last year as an initial compensation payment.
 The airline has limited the time within which the families can accept that offer.